National Baseball Hall of Fame commemorative coins: Obverse

 Obverse of the gold half eagle, silver dollar, and clad half dollar, each depicting the common baseball glove design from Cassie McFarland, adapted by Mint engraver Don Everhart.

-The law mandated that a common obverse design, "emblematic of the game of baseball," was to be selected from a public competition, with final approval from the Secretary of Treasury.
-A ceremony led by Gillibrand and Hanna in a Senate hearing room launched the competition, and featured retired Baltimore Orioles third baseman Brooks Robinson as a speaker.
+The law mandated that a common obverse design "emblematic of the game of baseball" was to be selected from a public competition, with final approval from the Secretary of Treasury.
+A ceremony led by Gillibrand and Hanna in a Senate hearing room launched the competition, featuring retired Baltimore Orioles third baseman Brooks Robinson as a speaker.
 The competition ran one month from April 11 to May 11, 2013, with a maximum limit of 10,000 designs allowed.
-The Mint stated they would only accept submissions from those age 14 and above, and that designs could not be submitted by Department of Treasury or Mint employees, contractors, and their immediate family in fears of allegations of favoritism.
-The Mint received 178 design proposals, and a team of Mint engravers and one Bureau of Engraving and Printing designer selected 26 semifinalist designs.
+The Mint stated they would only accept submissions from those age 14 and above and that designs could not be submitted by Department of Treasury or Mint employees, contractors, and their immediate family in fears of allegations of favoritism.
+The Mint received 178 design proposals and a team of Mint engravers and one Bureau of Engraving and Printing designer selected 26 semifinalist designs.
 A panel of baseball players in the Hall of Fame, consisting of Robinson, Dave Winfield, Ozzie Smith, Don Sutton, and Joe Morgan, selected the 16 finalist designs.